JoeyyScott/Gamer-Supplies/README.md

 + [Accessible Color Generator](https://learnui.design/tools/accessible-color-generator.html) - I used this tool in conjunction with coolors.co to provide a better colour contrast for accessibility.
 + [Am I Responsive?](http://ami.responsivedesign.is/) - I used this tool to easily display the responsiveness of my site for my README.md introduction.
 + [coolors.co](https://coolors.co) - I used this tool to generate a colour scheme based on the Gamer Supplies logo.
-+ [GIMP](https://www.gimp.org) - I used this program to design the logo/favicon image and wireframes.
++ [GIMP](https://www.gimp.org) - I used this programme to design the logo/favicon image and wireframes.
 + [Placeholder](https://placeholder.com) - I used this tool to generate colour boxes to display the colour scheme section of my README.md file.

 ### Dependencies